ndrean/micro_ex/README.md

 **Result**: Horizontal scaling of Image service instances directly addresses the observed bottleneck with minimal complexity.

+**What you COULD use**: `NATS.IO` (branch _nats_) is a response to the "endpoint hell" and use an event like pattern with push/subscribe.
+Furthermore, we have the issue of a long HTTP connection - vulnerable to timeouts - between the Worker and the Image operation (fetch from S3, conver to PDF, save to S3, return URL).
+Oban retries the entire Job if fails. `JetStream` can address this with persistent streams (messages are stored and replayed if processing fails), acknowledgment-based retries, at-least-once delivery.
+Furthermore, JetStream can address the **idempotency** that we did not handle here, both for emails and image conversion; we do not want to resend an email twice nor resend and replay an imamge conversion twice if something breaks and is retried in the worker flow.

 **Production Optimization**:

 - Use managed services (Datadog, New Relic, Grafana Cloud) to eliminate self-hosting